arpitbbhayani/articles/blogs/isolation-forest.md

  - does not really need to build the tree from complete data
  - does not need to build tree taller than `max_height` which can be estimated very quickly
  - does not use any computationally expensive operation like distance or density calculation
- - has low memory footprint and linear time complexity with low constant for training
+ - has low memory footprint and linear time complexity with a low constant for training
  - handles multi-dimensional data efficiently
  - could be used in an online system with low memory footprint (near real-time)